Open Door Ministries Policy Statements

 We desire to love each of our participants that God brings to Open Door Ministries including our trans* and non-binary friends.
 We are eager to engage with all individuals regardless of how they identify regarding their gender.
 Furthermore, we want to help everyone in our community as we learn more about God’s love and as we wrestle with our faith and identity.
 Our ultimate goal is to introduce everyone to Jesus and lead people into a growing relationship with Him.

-We recognize that gender dysphoria is real and want to be a safe place for people to question and grow in their God-given identity.
+We recognize that gender dysphoria (incongruence between gender identity and biological sex) is real and want to be a safe place for people to grow in their God-given identity.
 We also understand that when a person doesn’t feel congruence between their biological sex and their gender, it can cause significant confusion and pain.
 We want to address each person as an individual and seek to love them with the amazing love of God.
 While leading our relationships in love, we have biblical values that guide us in our teaching and programming related to the sex and gender of each individual we serve.
 We believe the Bible teaches that all of humanity is created in the image of God as male or female.
 We believe that God differentiates humanity as male and female according to our biological sex.
-Although we understand that gender dysphoria is real and incongruence between gender and biological sex is a real condition, we ultimately believe that the best way forward for Christians is to identify our gender according to our biological sex.
+Although we understand that gender dysphoria is real and incongruence between gender and biological sex is a real experience, we ultimately believe that the way forward for Christians is to identify our gender according to our biological sex.

 Furthermore, we recognize that this can be a painful subject.
-Our desire is not to add to the pain that the trans* and non-binary communities already feel.
-Because we know these realities raise procedural issues within some our ministries, the following sections are meant not to condemn or divide but simply to bring clarity to how we will proceed in these matters.
+Our desire is not to add to the pain of the trans* and non-binary communities.
+Because we know these realities raise procedural issues within some of our ministries, the following sections are meant not to condemn or divide but simply to bring clarity to how we will proceed in these matters.

 General Ministries